Chart Color Schemes

 In terms of cultural diversity, Highland Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Highland Park exhibited above-average cultural diversity, with 9.4% speaking a language other than English at home and 26.1% born overseas.
-Christianity was the primary religion, comprising 48.9%.
-Judaism, at 0.2%, was slightly overrepresented compared to Rest of Qld's 0.2%.
+Highland Park's cultural diversity is above average, with 9.4% speaking a language other than English at home and 26.1% born overseas.
+Christianity is the predominant religion, comprising 48.9%.
+Judaism is overrepresented at 0.2%, compared to 0.1% in the rest of Queensland.

 Frequently Asked Questions - Diversity